Astrophysics (Index)About

 (the particle-representation of the strong force)

 A gluon is the particle-representation of the strong force, much as the photon is the particle-representation of electromagnetic radiation.
-As such, they are found within baryons, holding their three quarks together, and in atomic nuclei, holding the baryons together.
-A gluon is a type of boson, adhering to Bose-Einstein statistics.
-They have a type of charge, which instead of having two possibilities (plus and minus, for electric charge), have three.
-The word color is used to indicate this type of charge (it is not actual color, the word is used analogously), with the three charges termed red, green, and blue.
+They are found within baryons, holding their three quarks together.
+A gluon is a type of elementary boson, adhering to Bose-Einstein statistics.

 (physics,particle)